icaoberg/scholarcloud/README.md

 # scholarcloud
-Simple script that generates a wordcloud from different scholar resources.
+Simple script that generates a wordcloud from different scholarly resources.

 This code is super-alpha.
-I am still testing other python so that I do not have reinvent the wheel.
+I am still testing other python packages that can I piece together so that I do not have reinvent the wheel.
 If everything works as planed, scholarcloud will be nothing but wrapper around existing tools.

 ## List of Examples